cryptopunksnotdead/punks.sandbox/geminis/README.md

 # Geminis Experiment - Super Rare Twin, Triple 'n' Quadruple Punks

-Let's start with a triva quiz:
+Let's start with a trivia quiz:

 Q: What's super rarer than an alien?
 A: Yes, a gemini (twin) alien!